PH 241N: Fundamental Physics I

 PH1 410: Physics Seminar-1st Semester

-Required of all Juniors and Seniors majoring in physics.
-One course credit upon satisfactory completion of two year participation.
+Required of all Sophomores majoring in physics.
+One course credit upon satisfactory completion of three seminars (PH 410).
 Topical issues in physics.

 PH2 410: Physics Seminar-2nd Semester

 Continuation of Physics Seminar.
-Four semesters required for one course credit.
+Three semesters required for one course credit.
 Prerequisite: PH1 410.

 PH3 410: Physics Seminar-3rd Semester

 Continuation of Physics Seminar.
-Four semesters required for on course credit.
+Three semesters required for on course credit.
 Prerequisites: PH1 410 and PH2 410.

 PH4 410: Physics Seminar-4th Semester